Ch. 4: Interview Questions

 1. Why the Healthcare Industry?

 Interviewers ask this question to gauge your real motivation for working in healthcare.
-It’s important to demonstrate your love for the work, but you need to show why by your past accomplishments and history.
+It’s important to demonstrate your love for the work, but you need to show them why by using your past accomplishments and history.

 Saying, “because I’ve been playing Operation since I was 10” is not a good answer.